quantify-os/quantify-core/docs/tutorials/Tutorial 1. Controlling a basic experiment using MeasurementControl.md

 ⚠️ **Warning!**

-We recommend to always set the directory at the start of the python kernel and stick to a single common data directory for all notebooks/experiments within your measurement setup/PC.
+We recommend always setting the directory at the start of the python kernel and stick to a single common data directory for all notebooks/experiments within your measurement setup/PC.

-Cell below sets a default data directory (`~/quantify-data` on Linux/macOS or `$env:USERPROFILE\\quantify-data` on Windows) for tutorial purposes.
+The cell below sets a default data directory (`~/quantify-data` on Linux/macOS or `$env:USERPROFILE\\quantify-data` on Windows) for tutorial purposes.
 Change it to your desired data directory.
 The utilities to find/search/extract data only work if all the experiment containers are located within the same directory.